ssenmosip/mosip-temp-documentation/FRS-ID-Repository.md

 1. Validates if the VID is valid.
 1. Retrieves the UIN corresponding to the VID.
 1. Sends the response UIN, responseTime, err, ver
-1. Responds with error message as specified in the Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%2011/Consolidated%20error%20messages%20V2.4.xlsx).
+1. Responds with error message as specified in the link below.
+1. Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%2011/Consolidated%20error%20messages%20V2.4.xlsx).